Skip to main content

 Solid

-This proposed law creates a public registry of forgiven debts over $1 million owed by corporations, trust companies, and partnerships.
-This could increase transparency, but it only applies to larger debts and leaves many details to the President of the Treasury Board.
+This proposed law creates a public database of forgiven debts over $1 million owed to the government by corporations, trusts, and partnerships.
+This will increase transparency, but it leaves the details of what 'other information' will be included up to the President of the Treasury Board.

 Things to Watch For

-• It's unclear how quickly forgiven debts will be added to the registry after they are forgiven.
+• It is unclear how quickly forgiven debts will be added to the registry.

-• The law doesn't specify how long the information will stay on the registry.
+• The law does not specify how long information will remain in the registry.

 Progress